 Deborah's gut healing journey with kefir

-If you have ever suffered with IBS, food poisoning, upset tummy or worse still chronic gut problems such as IBD with colitis or crohn's you may be interested to learn how Deborah went from suffering for every day for more than 10 years, to having a normal functioning gut and the ability to eat a normal diet again - all within a few months of discovering kefir grains!
+If you have ever suffered with IBS, food poisoning, upset tummy or worse still chronic gut problems such as IBD with colitis or crohn's, you may be interested to learn how Deborah went from suffering every day for more than 10 years, to having a normal functioning gut and the ability to eat a normal diet again - all within a few months of discovering kefir grains!

 This is Deborah's gut healing story: I began suffering with IBS symptoms when I was around 25/26 years old (around 1995).
 I'm not sure of the exact cause, but looking back I would say that I was anxious and stressed at that time.
 My symptoms appeared one day with a sudden urge to go to the toilet.
 That can happen to anyone at any time, but this was different, I was just at work, at my desk, then someone rang me who, to be honest - I just didn't want to speak to.
 And without any explanation I suddenly needed to go to the loo.
 From that first experience, the feeling of urgently needing to go to the toilet began to occur more regularly.
 It was accompanied by pains in my tummy.
 Inexplicable pains that I now know to be bloating and trapped wind - but unaware what it was at the time, these sharp pains took my breath away!
 I literally had to stop what I was doing and either go to the loo, or sit still and try to breathe through it until the pain subsided.
 When you look healthy and well with nothing obviously wrong with you it is difficult to diagnose the problem.
 When my IBS started about 26 years ago - there was no name for it - I was told -'there's nothing wrong with you' as the results showed nothing from the first barium meal xray of my intestinal tract.
 Although I was relieved it still didn't give me any answers to what was going on in my gut.

 As I've got older and wiser I believe we all know our inner truth about what's going on for us if we stop to notice, but at 26 I didn't understand why my digestion wasn't working normally.
 When medical professionals and experts could not treat /help me, I did try to figure out what was going on to help myself.
 It is difficult for me to admit that I was feeling stressed age 26, being a single parent, trying to cope with a demanding job as a sales rep, having to use childminders, be on time for school runs, etc because I felt I had to be able to do these things.
 I had an idea that my problems were in my head - I would never have called them mental health issues - because I think until recently mental health has a negative stigma attached to it.
 I would have called them emotional issues.
-But at that time I didn't understand the biological effect that stress was having on my gut.
+But at that time I didn't understand the biological and physiological effect that stress was having on my gut.
 And I didn't appreciate that it was up to me, my choice or responsibility, to do something about my stress.
-I didn't notice that I probably rushed meals, ate of the hoof, perhaps not always made the best food choices.
+I didn't notice that I probably rushed meals, ate on the hoof, perhaps not always made the best food choices.
 I didn't appreciate that in my job I was putting myself under pressure and that was unfortunately making me ill.
 I had always been healthy, fit and well growing up - never sick and could not comprehend what was going on with my gut now!

 I started reading up about stress - but in truth it has taken me many years since getting well to really understand what stress is doing to my body!
 I didn't know about cortisone or adrenaline - that these are the stress hormones.
 I was more interested in trying to manage my symptoms so I could keep living my life as it was - which gradually increased to daily diarrhoea, cramps and bloating - my tummy usually looked big and felt solid!